bhishanpdl/Statistics/Statistics_Concepts/hyptest_pval_moe_se_typeierror_anova/confidence_interval/README.md

 pval = 1 - stats.norm.cdf(Z)

 if pval < alpha:
-    Reject Null Hypothesis that coin is unbiased and say it maybe biased.
+    Reject Null Hypothesis that coin is unbiased and say we have enough evidence to call it biased.
 ```

 ![](images/moe.png)